Ptocheuusa paupella: Life cycle

 The wingspan is 10–12 mm.
 The ground colour is buff, streaked with whitish and with darker speckling.
 The forewings are light ochreous-yellow, with some black scales mostly arranged in longitudinal rows; margins, a median longitudinal streak from base to middle, an indistinct inwardly oblique slender fascia before middle and another at 3/4, and sometimes two or three faint longitudinal lines in disc posteriorly white.
 Hindwings are pale grey.
 The larva is pale yellowish; head and two spots on 2 dark fuscous, head pale brown.

 Adults are on wing in June and again from August to September.

-The larvae feed in the seedheads of Pulicaria dysenterica, Centaurea nigra and Inula crithmoides.